Cobham F.C.: History

 The club was formed on 5 November 1886 by villagers connected with the local coffee tavern; the local vicar offered to supply it with a football.
 In 1890, one of the club's players, Arthur Smith, died following injuries sustained in a match against Kingston Wanderers.
 The club affiliated to the Surrey FA in October 1892, and joined a local league.
 They played in the Kingston and District Football League, winning Division One in 1928–29 and 1929–30.
 The club subsequently transferred to the Surrey Intermediate League (Central), winning the League Cup in 1933–34 and 1935–36.
 They then moved up to the Surrey Senior League for the 1937–38 season.

 During World War II Cobham temporarily merged with the Avorians Sports Club to form Cobham Avorians to ensure local football continued.
 After top half finishes in the two seasons before World War II, the club only finished in the top half on four further occasions until the league was transformed into the Home Counties League in 1978, finishing bottom of the league in 1953–54, 1955–56, 1961–62, 1963–64, 1970–71, 1971–72, 1972–73 and 1975–76.
 The Home Counties League became the Combined Counties League in 1979, and Cobham spent the 1981–82 season in the Eastern Division when the league was divided into two divisions, before reverting to a single division the following season.

 In 1998–99 Cobham finished as league runners-up, and in 2001–02 they won the Premier Division Challenge Cup, beating Bedfont in the final.
 When the league gained a second division in 2003, the club were placed in the Premier Division.
 However, they were relegated to Division One after finishing bottom of the Premier Division in 2008–09.
 In 2017–18 the club were Division One runners-up, earning promotion to the Premier Division.
+When the division was split in 2021 they were placed in the Premier Division South.
+In 2024–25 the club finished fourth in the Premier Division South, qualifying for the promotion play-offs.
+After beating Redhill on penalties in the semi-finals, they lost the final 2–1 to Jersey Bulls.